 For people with dry hair (like yours truly), styling with heat tools is much more than time-consuming.
-It's a decision you make that can upheave your hair health for weeks after.
-I’m not being dramatic when I say straightening my hair, just once, will all but leech the moisture out of my strands.
-My hair might look good for a day or two, but soon after, the texture becomes rough and brittle, frizz erupts everywhere, and split ends become the norm.
+I’m not being dramatic when I say straightening my hair just once will all but leech the moisture out of my strands.
+My hair might look good for a day or two, but soon after, the texture becomes brittle, frizz erupts everywhere, and split ends become the norm.

 Keep reading to see the best leave-in conditioners for dry hair.

 Celeb hairstylist Kristin Heitkotter has worked with Gina Rodriguez, Camilla Alves, and Molly Sims.
-"One of the biggest benefits of using leave-in conditioner after your regular shampoo and conditioning routine is adding longer lasting moisture/extended hydration.
-Leave ins can also help soften the hair strand, making your hair easier to style, which is a great added bonus!"
+"One of the biggest benefits of using leave-in conditioner after your regular shampoo and conditioning routine is adding longer-lasting moisture.
+Leave-ins can also help soften the hair strand, making your hair easier to style—which is a great added bonus!"

 She likes this hydrating leave-in mist from Parisian brand Leonor Greyl.
 It "noticeably hydrates and silkens even the driest of hair," she says.
 It's also incredibly lightweight, which is why she loves "to use on clients with fine hair."

 Best for All Hair Types: Reverie Milk Anti-Frizz Leave-In Nourishing Treatment